 - to investigate a history of abnormal bleeding or clotting

 The FBC is a very common test used to screen for, help diagnose, and to monitor a variety of conditions.
 Many patients will have baseline FBC tests to help determine their general health status.
 If they are healthy and they have cell populations that are within normal limits, then they may not require another FBC until their health status changes or until their doctor feels that it is necessary.

-If a patient is having symptoms associated with anaemia, such as fatigue (tiredness) or weakness, or has an infection, inflammation, bruising, or bleeding, then the doctor may order a FBC to help diagnose the cause.
-Significant increases in WBCs may help confirm that an infection is present and suggest the need for further testing to identify its cause.
+If a patient is having symptoms associated with anaemia such as fatigue (tiredness) or weakness, or has an infection, inflammation, bruising, or bleeding, the doctor may order a FBC to help identify the cause.
+Significant increases in WBCs may help confirm that an infection is present and suggest the need for further testing to identify it.
 Decreases in the number of RBCs (anaemia) can be further evaluated by changes in size or shape of the RBCs to help determine if the cause might be decreased production, increased loss, or increased destruction of RBCs.
-A platelet count that is low or extremely high may confirm the cause of excessive bleeding or clotting and can be associated with disease of the bone marrow such as leukaemia
+A platelet count that is low or extremely high may confirm that it is caused by excessive bleeding or clotting which can be associated with disease of the bone marrow.

 Many conditions result in increases or decreases in the cell populations.
 Some of these conditions may require treatment, while others will resolve on their own.
 Some diseases, such as cancer (and chemotherapy treatment) can affect bone marrow production of cells, increasing the production of one cell at the expense of others or decreasing overall cell production.
 Some medications can decrease WBC counts and some vitamin and mineral deficiencies can cause anaemia.
 The FBC test may be ordered by the doctor on a regular basis to monitor these conditions and drug treatments.